PeterHickman/bars/README.md

 # bars

-From a csv file produce a graph
+From a csv file produce a graph.
+It's rather basic right now and assumes that the data is only two values per line.
+The first is the key, the second the value and that the values will be greater than zero

+Changes will be made :)

 ## Example graph